-In the extension methods series, here are two more.
-These allow you to use the Entity Framework cache more easily.
+Continuing the extension methods series, here are two more methods that make it easier to work with the Entity Framework cache.

 C#